The Essential Guide to Borough Market, London

 Best Stalls at Borough Market (Quick Picks)

 If you don’t want to wander aimlessly (or queue for the wrong thing), start here.
-These are the Borough Market stalls worth prioritising, grouped by what you’re in the mood for — eat-now classics, brilliant take-home buys, and a few can’t-miss names.
+These are the Borough Market stalls worth prioritising — grouped by what you’re actually in the mood for.
+A mix of eat‑now classics, brilliant take‑home buys, and a few can’t‑miss names.

 Best street food (eat now)